INDEX

 Why Terre Haute?
 Not only had a precedent been set by holding this meeting at Terre Haute, but it was the central location of future construction.
 Terre Haute also had the business and political support to make it the headquarters for this extension.
 The other counties south of Lodi may have had a good location but were too small in size and didn’t have the political clout of Terre Haute.
 Charles Butler urged Col. Thomas Holdsworth Blake to return to Terre Haute from his job in Washington City (DC), where he was US Land Commissioner appointed by President Tyler.
 Blake was a key promoter of the canal extension as earlier he had been for the National Road through the city.

 On July 31, 1847 Indiana’s Governor Whitcomb turned over all canal property to the Trust, which established Terre Haute as the new headquarters for the Wabash & Erie Canal.
 To administer the business, two Board Members were selected by the Trust – Charles Butler and Thomas Blake.
 A third board member was selected by the Governor or Legislature – Nathan Palmer.
 After a couple of months Palmer resigned and Parke County Legislator Austin Puett was selected.
 After Thomas Blake died in 1849, he was replaced by Terre Haute newspaper, businessman Thomas Dowling.
 Jacob Hager, who was serving as Secretary to the Indiana Legislature, was selected to be the financial clerk for the canal and moved to Terre Haute.
 Jesse Lynch Williams was appointed the Chief Engineer.
-Williams’ son-in-law, William J. Ball, moved to Terre Haute and performed the engineering for the canal extension to Evansville.
+Williams’ brother-in-law, William J. Ball, moved to Terre Haute and performed the engineering for the canal extension to Evansville.

 At the time the Trust was created the responsibility for the 88 miles of the Wabash & Erie Canal in Ohio were transferred to that state.
 Subsequently in 1849 the portion of the canal from Junction, Ohio to Toledo, Ohio was renamed the Miami & Erie Canal.